blu371ck/GuardDuty-SOAR/docs/index.md

 This project is not just a script; it's a production-ready framework designed for the realities of modern cloud security operations.

+---
-#### Key Features
+## Key Features

-* **Serverless and Cost-Effective:** Built entirely on AWS Lambda, ensuring you only pay for what you use with zero idle costs.
+* **Serverless and Cost-Effective**: Built entirely on AWS Lambda, ensuring you only pay for what you use with zero idle costs.
-* **Dynamic Playbook Engine:** A powerful, decorator-based registry allows you to add new remediation playbooks for any GuardDuty finding type without modifying the core engine.
+* **Dynamic Playbook Engine**: A powerful, decorator-based registry allows you to add new remediation playbooks for any GuardDuty finding type without modifying the core engine.
-* **Reusable Action Library:** Playbooks are composed of small, single-purpose **Actions** (e.g., `IsolateInstance`, `TagResource`) promoting DRY principles.
+* **Reusable Action Library**: Playbooks are composed of small, single-purpose **Actions** (e.g., `IsolateInstance`, `TagResource`), promoting clean, reusable code.
-* **Layered & Decoupled Architecture:** A clean, multi-layered inheritance pattern separates orchestration (Playbooks) from implementation (Actions).
+* **Layered & Decoupled Architecture**: A clean inheritance pattern separates orchestration (Playbooks) from implementation (Actions).
-* **Comprehensive Testing Suite:** Includes a multi-layered testing strategy with isolated unit tests (`botocore.stub`), integration tests, end-to-end testing as well as validation-scenarios for live testing.
+* **Comprehensive Testing Suite**: Includes a multi-layered testing strategy with isolated unit tests, integration tests against live AWS services, and full E2E validation scenarios.